See also this page for links to other financial assistance sites.

 - Veterinary attention to infections or other situations that cause physical stress.

-- If Internet access is available, active membership on the Feline Diabetes Message Board or the Forums on Diabetic Cat Help or Diabetic Cat Care.
+- If Internet access is available, active participation on the Feline Diabetes Message Board or the Forums on Diabetic Cat Help or Diabetic Cat Care.

 DCIN's Financial Assistance Program does not finance past costs, and it usually does not cover veterinary costs.
 It especially does not pay veterinary costs for glucose curves (which caregivers usually can perform at home) or fructosamine tests except in unusual situations.
 It does not pay for a cat's food or litter.
 The costs it normally covers are for insulin (which must be prescribed by a veterinarian) and hometesting equipment.
 And depending on a client's financial situation, DCIN may only cover a portion of those costs and may ask a client to reimburse part or all of the postage for shipping supplies.

 All caregivers requesting financial assistance must provide complete contact information and appropriate information about why they have a financial need.
 Appropriate information about financial need usually starts with a budget of income and expenses for the household in which the cat lives, which require information for all persons living in the residence, not just the individual applying for assistance.
 (DCIN may have follow-up questions.)
 DCIN does not require significant detail; it is trying to get a general idea of need to determine how to best place its limited resources.
 The caregiver also must explain her/his attempts to obtain financial assistance for treatment costs elsewhere, with the results. (**See Coordination with Other Charity Groups below.)

 In addition, a 501(c)(3) organization must provide evidence of its tax-exempt status and a copy of its latest annual filing with the Internal Revenue Service (Form 990 series).
 A municipal shelter/animal control facility must provide a copy of its appropriated budget for the current fiscal year.